amccannv/elle/README.md

 ### About:

 > *ELLE is a realtime chatting application that
-> allows users of different dialects to
+> allows users of different languages to
 > communicate.
 It may be used for educational
 > purposes, in order to interact with people
 > who speak different languages.
 As of right